The Coleman Elder Law and Estate Planning Center

 Should I Just Give All My Assets to a Relative to Hold for Me When I Go Into a Nursing Home?

 The Florida nursing home resident must have less than $2,000 of countable assets.
 Some assets are exempt.
 Exempt assets may include a home and its contents, a vehicle, prepaid funerals, and cemetery lots.
 However, it is important to evaluate each asset carefully before one can know if the asset is countable or exempt.
-Such determinations require the expertise that an
+Such determinations require the expertise that an experienced Palm Coast elder law attorney that we can provide you, through proper Medicaid planning.

 Examples of countable assets are cash in the bank, cash, stocks, annuities, bonds, land, minerals, non homestead property, notes receivable, boats, and certain extra vehicles.
 Countable assets must be less than $2,000.
 Often there are legal alternatives available to remove assets from the category of "countable" assets so that they can be preserved for family use.
 Included among the options that are often available are personal care contracts, certain types of rental real estate, and other alternatives that can save a family significant sums from nursing home expenses.